Information for service dog owners, businesses, landlords, and the general public

 However, the ADA does not prohibit non-employees from asking questions.
 So if one customer was to inquire about another customer’s dog and an employee happened to hear it, that would be completely acceptable.

-Most, but not all service dogs, have a vest or harness.
-If you see someone carrying a dog, it’s probably not a service dog.
-Fully trained service dogs are taught to walk by their owners side on a leash!
+Most trained dogs are taught to walk by their owners side on a leash!
 Some exceptions include:

 - A person who uses a wheelchair may use a long, retractable leash to allow her service animal to pick up or retrieve items.
 She may not allow the dog to wander away from her and must maintain control of the dog, even if it is retrieving an item at a distance from her.